 If you ever have a doubt or a question, you should always ask for guidance.
 Throughout the Code, the 'Find out more' sections direct you to the specific department which can help you with related questions or provide you with further information.

-If you see or hear something that you believe may be unlawful, might breach our Code, policies or procedures, or might threaten our business or reputation, you should speak up about it.
+If you see or hear something that you believe may be unlawful, unethical, might breach our Code, policies or procedures, or that might threaten our business or reputation, you should speak up about it.

 If you raise a concern, we expect this to be done in good faith.
 This means you have reasonable grounds to believe that the information you are reporting is true, even if it later turns out not to be.
 If you raise a concern that is intentionally false, misleading or malicious, this may result in disciplinary action.